StrangeBeeCorp/docs/docs/cortex/download/index.md

 !!! tip "RPM tab"
     Select the RPM tab in the guide to ensure you use the correct commands.

-## :material-archive: ZIP archive
+## :material-archive: ZIP binary packages

-If you prefer more control over where Cortex is installed, need to use it in environments without package managers, or want to avoid dependency issues, you can [install Cortex by downloading a ZIP archive](../installation-and-configuration/step-by-step-guide.md#cortex-installation-and-configuration).
+If you prefer more control over where Cortex is installed, need to use it in environments without package managers, or want to avoid dependency issues, you can [install Cortex by downloading a ZIP binary package](../installation-and-configuration/step-by-step-guide.md#cortex-installation-and-configuration).

-!!! tip "ZIP archive tab"
+!!! tip "ZIP binary packages tab"
-    Select the ZIP archive tab in the guide to ensure you use the correct commands.
+    Select the ZIP binary packages tab in the guide to ensure you use the correct commands.

 ## :material-docker: Docker